What Are Drug Rehab Centers?

-The minimum length of stay for a drug rehab residential program is usually 28 to 30 days.
-There are 7 to 14 day programs available, but most agree the longer the stay in a treatment provider’s facility, the better chance for a successful recovery.
+The minimum length of stay for an intensive drug rehab program is usually 28 to 30 days.
+There are 7- to 14-day programs available, but most agree the longer the stay in a treatment provider’s facility, the better chance for a successful recovery.

 Is rehab free in the USA?

 Most rehab centers in the U.S. are not free, though some government-funded programs are available.
-Many outpatient and inpatient rehabs will also accept health insurance and may offer financing options for the treatment cost.
+Many rehabs will also accept health insurance and may offer financing options for the treatment cost.

 What percent of people are successful in rehab?